 It’s usually a setting that’s not turned on, often caused by a recent iOS update.

-First, check Settings>Touch ID & Passcode and scroll down to ‘Allow Access When Locked’ and make sure ‘Siri’ is enabled.
+First, check Settings>Touch ID (or Face ID) & Passcode and scroll down to ‘Allow Access When Locked’ and make sure ‘Siri’ is enabled.

 Another way to turn this feature on in iOS 11, go to Settings > Siri & Search > and toggle ON Allow Siri When Locked.
 If it doesn’t work immediately, restart your device and try again.